 So what can we do?
 Technology is here to stay.
 No matter how we lament the rise of iPhone usage, computers, video games, etc, these things aren’t likely to fade into the background any time soon.
 No, we have to change the way we deal with them.
 I would direct your attention to two excellent articles written on the subject.
 First, an article by Jarrid Wilson, called Why I’m Getting a Divorce in 2014.
 If you haven’t seen it before, it’s not what you think.
 The title is there to draw you in.
 It’s not his wife he’s divorcing.
 Read that article, and follow the advice he gives.
 Do it for the sake of your family.

 So what can we do?
 First, remember that your phone is, well, a phone.
 Use it as such.
 I’ve recently cut way back on the ways I use my phone.
 I have a Bible app, but when I read devotions to my kids, I pull out my Concordia Self-Study Bible.
 I used to write notes on my phone but now instead I have a notebook I can pull out whenever a writing idea hits me.
 I wear a watch so I don’t have to pull out my phone for the time.
 I set my push notifications for e-mail to every half hour so I’m not getting reminded every single time I get a new e-mail.
 I deleted my Facebook app so I’m not tempted to pop on there whenever I want.
 It’s so much less appealing to log into FB on Safari when I want to check it, so I spend a lot less time on FB as a result.
-(Just a friendly reminder: if you follow suit, sign up instead to follow my blog via e-mail!)
-I do need access to the phone during the day in case I get a call from my kids’ school (which has happened a number of times) asking me to pick them up.
-I do need to get texts in case something changes for carpool.
+I do need access to the phone during the day in case I get a call from my kids’ school (which has happened a number of times) asking me to pick them up I do need to get texts in case something changes for carpool.
 So I have the phone nearby, but only with sounds for calls and texts.
 Everything else can wait.
 And once the kids are home from school I put the phone in my room and shut the door.
 I’ll run back to check it every half hour or so, but that way I’m not standing there in the kitchen texting away while they’re trying to talk to me.
 I limit myself to writing blogs and book ideas while the kids are in bed.
 I get up an hour early to do devotions and write most mornings.
-I also sometimes use the girls’ naptime (okay, rest time for my 5-year old who outgrew naps three years ago) to get on the computer.
+I also sometimes use the girls’ naptime (okay, rest time for my five-year-old who outgrew naps three years ago) to get on the computer.
 Technology isn’t a bad thing in and of itself.
 It’s what you make of it and how you do or don’t allow it to dictate your life.

 So now what, dear friends?
 What changes do you need to make in your own use of technology?
 Remember, the choice is yours.
 Limit your use (and that of your children) as much as you can.
 Focus instead on the relationships in your life that really matter.
 Make sure your kids and spouse know that they’re far more important to you than a little phone.
 It’s hard to take a step back from the technology that so permeates our world today, but trust me, it’s so worth it.
 Your kids will thank you for it.